Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states

-Screening takes into account the many-body effects not explicitly considered in $H$ and allows for the interaction energy to scale linearly with the number of particles $N_\mathrm{p}$, as physically expected.
+$R$ being the screening length and $d_{i,j}=\min(j-i,N+i-j), \quad j>i$, the dimensionless distance between sites $i$ and $j$ in the ring.
+Screening takes into account the many-body effects not explicitly considered in $H$ and allows for the interaction energy to scale linearly with the number of particles $N_{p}$, as physically expected.
 The value of $R$ depends on the microscopic details of the system considered.
 However, whereas the minimum of $V$ has a logarithmic dependence on $R$, see later, the associated GS has a universal structure~\cite{Hubbard1978} under conditions on $v_{i,j}$~\cite{Sinai1983,Bak1982,Slavin2005} that are fulfilled by Eq.~(\ref{vij}) for any $R$.
 With the above choice for the potential, the dimensionless coupling $g$ in Eq.~(\ref{H}) takes the form of the following Seitz radius~\cite{rs}